 address corresponds to key of 2-th level (grandchildren of root).

-When money are spent from one or several addresses, a new one is to be generated for money remainder, if any.
+When funds are spent from one or more addresses, a new one is generated to receive the change (unspent coins) from the payment.

 A user is able to: